radiantlogic-v8/documentation-new/documentation/installation-guide/02-installation.md

 Several aspects of RadiantOne are configured during installation.
 The basic installation steps are described below.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – Even if you only deploy one RadiantOne node, the basic cluster configuration is defined during the install.
-Take note of the cluster settings defined here as they can be used later to add nodes to the cluster.**
+>Even if you only deploy one RadiantOne node, the basic cluster configuration is defined during the install.
+Take note of the cluster settings defined here as they can be used later to add nodes to the cluster.

 1. At the System Check step, verify that the system passed all checks and click Next.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – Hardware sizing is a critical component of directory service planning and deployment.
+>Hardware sizing is a critical component of directory service planning and deployment.
 The system check report verifies that important RadiantOne system requirements are met.
 If a test fails, an X is shown, like in the screenshot below.
 The failure should be addressed before continuing with the installation.
-Refer to the RadiantOne Hardware Sizing Guide for more information.**
+Refer to the RadiantOne Hardware Sizing Guide for more information.

 ![An image showing ](Media/Image2.1.jpg)

 2. At the Select a type of installation step, select the Create A New Cluster option.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTES – Shard subclusters are for very advanced use cases involving the storage of millions of identities.
-If you have a use case of this scale, contact your Radiant Logic Account Representative to discuss sizing.**
+>Shard subclusters are for very advanced use cases involving the storage of millions of identities.
+If you have a use case of this scale, contact your Radiant Logic Account Representative to discuss sizing.

+>[!warning]
-><span style="color:red">**Instance subcluster installation is described in Installing an Instance Subcluster.**
+>Instance subcluster installation is described in Installing an Instance Subcluster.

 ![An image showing ](Media/Image2.2.jpg)